APACTestDrive/CloudNative_AppDev/DEMOscript.md

 * You can also download the archive to be deployed manually on premise

+## Step 9: Explore Agile Development

+The Agile methodology of software development is a type of incremental model that focuses on process adaptability and customer satisfaction.
+In Oracle Developer Cloud Service, you use the Agile methodology to manage issues using Scrum and Kanban boards.

+If you are new to Agile, see http://agilemethodology.org/ for more information.

+From the Agile page, you can create or open a board.
+Use the filter views available to filter the board list, or use the Filter Boards search box to search for it.
+In the list, Kanban Kanban indicates a Kanban board and Scrum Scrum indicates a Scrum board.

-* Explore the Agile feature, click on **Agile** option on the navigation panel on the left
+* Explore Agile development, click on **Agile** option on the navigation panel on the left

 * Walkthrough the **Backlog**